Audit: Assessments

 The purpose of an assessment is to measure something or calculate a value for it.
 An auditor's objective is to determine whether financial statements are presented fairly, in all material respects, and are free of material misstatement.
 Although the process of producing an assessment may involve an audit by an independent professional, its purpose is to provide a measurement rather than to express an opinion about the fairness of statements or quality of performance.

 Auditors

-Auditors of financial statements & non-financial information (including compliances audit) can be classified into various categories:
+Auditors of financial statements & non-financial information (including compliance audits) can be classified into various categories: